NRL State Championship: History

 The origins of the NRL State Championship can be traced back to an idea from the Queensland media during the 1984 Brisbane Rugby League season when two club sides had agreed to play a one-off match.
 This was when the competitions of the Sydney Rugby League premiership and the Brisbane Rugby League premiership operated independently of each other with the only exception being State of Origin time, when players crossed paths.
 While the New South Wales media's general consensus was always that Sydney-based NSWRL was the premier and stronger of the two major rugby league competition, all seemed to be set for the one-off match before the NSWRL hierarchy stepped in and put a stop to the proposed match.

-The 1984 Brisbane Rugby League Wynnum-Manly Seagulls team was unquestionably Queensland's best, the team defeated a Southern Suburbs Districts Magpies side coached by Wayne Bennett and boasting names such as Gary Belcher, Mal Meninga, Peter Jackson, Bob Lindner in the 1984 Brisbane Rugby League Grand Final by a record 42–8 scoreline.
-Many supporters north of the border believe they were also better than the 1984 Sydney Rugby League champion team the Canterbury-Bankstown Bulldogs.
-The Brisbane media were so confident about the strength of this super Wynnum side that they suggested a challenge match between the Seagulls and the Sydney Premiers Canterbury Bankstown.
+In 1984 the Wynnum-Manly Seagulls were one of the strongest teams in the Brisbane Rugby League competition defeating the Southern Suburbs Districts Magpies in the grand final, who were coached by Wayne Bennett and featuring players such as Gary Belcher, Mal Meninga, Peter Jackson, Bob Lindner by a record 42–8 scoreline in the BRL grand final.
+Some Queensland supporters have argued they compare favourably with the 1984 Sydney Rugby League champion team the Canterbury-Bankstown Bulldogs.
+At the time, sections of Brisbane media suggested staging a challenge match between the Brisbane Premiers Wynnum-Manly and the Sydney Premiers Canterbury Bankstown.

 It was an idea liked by the QRL, but if the suggestion is that the NSWRL were the roadblock, Canterbury prop Peter Tunks said the Bulldogs players and officials were just as keen to make the game happen as their northern rivals.
 "There was talk in the media about it and we were keen to play it because they obviously had a pretty good side with Wally, Gene Miles, Greg Dowling but we loved playing anybody back in those days", Tunks said.
 "We knew that it was a decent comp in Brisbane but we obviously didn't think it was as strong as the Sydney comp because this was the be-all and end-all.
 At Canterbury, we really loved a challenge and we would have loved the opportunity of going up against a team full of great players like they had.
 It's like anything, to be the best you have to beat the best and that was our attitude but unfortunately it didn't come off.
 I don't know where we were supposed to play but it would have been good fun."

 The NRL State Championship is marketed as "The best New South Wales club versus the best Queensland club".
 However, in both the New South Wales and Queensland Cups there are or were clubs based outside their respective states: